Building Simple Conditions

 , which quantify the number of bars that elapsed since a step has started being evaluated or since invalidation took place.

-For example, we can invalidate a sequence of conditions if the amount of ellapsed since a step is greater than 5 bars:
+For example, we can invalidate a sequence of conditions if the amount elapsed since a step is greater than 5 bars:

 Global Filters

-It is possible to define a single global condition that will be applied to all defined steps conditions using a variable name containing filter
+It is possible to define a single global condition that will be applied to all defined steps conditions using the action@filter

 .